jackcarey/web-components/packages/cite-list/DOCUMENTATION.md

 Copies the content of `<cite/>` elements from within a selector into a list.
 Use `text-only` to copy only the `innerText`, otherwise `innerHTML` will be copied.
-Use `limit` to limit the number of citations that are rendered.
+Use `limit` to limit the number of citations that are rendered and `offset` to change where the list starts.